frictionlessdata/datapackage/linear-tsv/index.md

 records with carriage-return-newline (`0x0d` and `0x0a`).
 (A literal carriage return in any other position is non-conforming.)

+A zero-length file is a valid linear TSV file, containing no records.
+Empty lines are ignored in linear TSV files.

 Linear TSV provides for escape sequences, instead of quoting, so that implementations can naively split on the byte values of the separators.
 To include newlines, tabs, carriage returns and backslashes in field data, the